ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ## Parameters

+Parameters are always prefixed with a `:` character and can be defined in any order.
+They can hold scalar values (array support is also planned.) when defined inside a `ctn` file.
+Technically there is no limitation on what a parameter can contain, you can set a parameter containing anything you want manually `$container->setContainer('mykey', <a value>)`.

-You might have noticed in the setup that there are two `ctn` files.
+You might have noticed that in the setup there are two `ctn` files mentiond.
 Lets go on and create those: `app.ctn` and `app_config.ctn`.

 Now in the `app.ctn` define a parameter like this: